hejtmy/two-worlds-analysis/Report/paper-results.md

 | Desktop            | *M*<sub>*d*</sub> = −0.70, 95% CI \[ − 1.53, 0.12\], *t*(18)= − 1.79, *p* = .090 | *M*<sub>*d*</sub> = 1.35, 95% CI \[0.19, 2.52\], *t*(18)=2.44, *p* = .025    |
 | Treadmill VR       | *M*<sub>*d*</sub> = 0.04, 95% CI \[ − 0.55, 0.63\], *t*(19)=0.16, *p* = .877     | *M*<sub>*d*</sub> = 3.34, 95% CI \[2.17, 4.51\], *t*(19)=5.97, *p* &lt; .001 |

-We can see that all participants improved in the errors made, but neigher group is significantly worse in the post-switch block in the path travelled (although participants who learned on the desktop performed slightly worse, the significance is only marginal).
+We can see that all participants improved in the number of errors made, but neigher group is significantly worse or better in the post-switch block in the path travelled (although participants who learned on the desktop performed slightly worse, the significance is only marginal).

 ### Performance change

-To assess the level of performance change form directly before and after the switch, we calculated a personal improvement score as (block3-block4)/(block3+block4)´.
-This allowed us to directly comapre the percentual improvement or deterioration from pre-switch block to the post-switch one.
+To assess the level of performance change form directly before and after the switch, we calculated personal improvement score as (block3-block4)/(block3+block4)´.
+This allowed us to directly comapre the relative improvement or deterioration from pre-switch block to the post-switch one.

 ![](paper-results_files/figure-markdown_github/unnamed-chunk-8-1.png)![](paper-results_files/figure-markdown_github/unnamed-chunk-8-2.png)

 Comparing the perfomance change in different conditions using ANOVA, we see marginally significant difference between groups in the distance improvement (*F*(2, 58)=1.64, *M**S**E* = 0.06, *p* = .202), but significant differences in error rate improvement (*F*(2, 49)=6.72, *M**S**E* = 0.13, *p* = .003).
-This is consistent with the mixed model result which poited at interaction between block and learning condition.
+This is consistent with the mixed model result which pointed at an interaction between block number and learning condition.

 Tukey post-hoc tests show significant difference between error rate improvement between the group that learned in the real world and that which learned on the desktop.